clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 You can build and install a custom kernel, however you must:

-    * disable secure boot
+* Disable secure boot
-    * maintain any updates to the kernel going forward
+* Maintain any updates to the kernel going forward

-This approach works well for individual development or testing.
-For a more scalable and customizable approach, consider using the `mixer tool`_ to provide a custom kernel and updates.
+To customize the kernel you will need a |CL| development evnironment, make changes to the kernel, build the kernel, and install it.

 Install the |CL| development tooling framework